ntustison/Histograms/Text/results.md

 shift.
 Using the original set of 10 young healthy data with no N4 preprocessing, we created a reference distribution according to [@He:2016aa], which resulted in an approximate distribution of $\mathcal{N}(0.45, 0.24)$.
-This produced 0 voxels being classified as belonging to Cluster 1 (i.e., ventilation defect) because two standard deviations from the mean is less than 0 and Cluster 1 resides in the region below -2 standard deviations.
+This produced 0 voxels being classified as belonging to Cluster 1 (cf Figure \ref{fig:referenceVariance}) because two standard deviations from the mean is less than 0 and Cluster 1 resides in the region below -2 standard deviations.
 However using N4-preprocessed images produced something closer,  $\mathcal{N}(0.56, 0.22)$, to the published